 July 1, 2000, a law went into effect requiring professional license applicants to be reviewed by the Oklahoma Tax Commission for income tax compliance.
 This tax review is to be conducted before a state license can be renewed.
-The Oklahoma Tax Commission established a section, the Professional Licensing Compliance Unit, to assist taxpayers with this law.
-Agencies are to submit a list of individuals who are applying for license renewal or reinstatement to be verified for income tax compliance by the Professional Licensing Compliance Unit.
+Agencies are to submit a list of individuals who are applying for license renewal or reinstatement to be verified for income tax compliance.
 Licensees who appear to be not in compliance will be contacted directly by the Oklahoma Tax Commission in an attempt to resolve any issues prior to notification of the licensing agency.
 If resolution is not achieved, notification will be made to the licensing agency.
 In this event, the individual's license will not be renewed or reinstated.

 What Does "In Compliance" Mean..